-Around the time of initial issuance of the LoTSSM, we will enter into a Replacement Capital Covenant (as defined in "Certain Terms of the Replacement Capital Covenant") in which we will covenant for the benefit of holders of a designated series of our long-term indebtedness that ranks senior to the LoTSSM that we will not redeem or repurchase the LoTSSM on or before August 1, 2036, unless, subject to certain limitations, during the 180 days prior to the date of that redemption or repurchase we, Enterprise Parent or one of our or its subsidiaries has received a specified amount of proceeds from the sale of qualifying securities that have characteristics that are the same as, or more equity-like than, the applicable characteristics of the LoTSSM.
-The Replacement Capital Covenant is not intended for the benefit of holders of the LoTSSM and may not be enforced by them, and the Replacement Capital Covenant is not a term of the indenture or the LoTSSM.
+We are a party to a Replacement Capital Covenant (as defined in "Certain Terms of the Replacement Capital Covenant") in which we have covenanted for the benefit of holders of a designated series of our long-term indebtedness that ranks senior to the LoTSsm that we will not redeem or repurchase the LoTSsm on or before August 1, 2036, unless, subject to certain limitations, during the 180 days prior to the date of that redemption or repurchase we, Enterprise Parent or one of our or its subsidiaries has received a specified amount of proceeds from the sale of qualifying securities that have characteristics that are the same as, or more equity-like than, the applicable characteristics of the LoTSsm.
+The Replacement Capital Covenant is not intended for the benefit of holders of the LoTSsm and may not be enforced by them, and the Replacement Capital Covenant is not a term of the indenture or the LoTSsm.